pranauv1/pranauv1/README.md

 - 🔭 I do R&D on new trends in AI
-- 🌱 I’m currently learning Transformers
+- 🌱 I’m currently learning Transformers (GPT)

 - 👯 I’m looking to collaborate on developers who works related to research in AI and open source models.